 Baseball has yet to take firm hold in the island of Jamaica, even though it is surrounded by other nations with a strong tradition in the sport.
-As of 2011, four men of Jamaican birth have made it to the majors, all of whom learned the game in the United States.
+As the 2018 season ended, four men of Jamaican birth have made it to the majors, all of whom learned the game in the United States.
 The first and most successful of these players was Charles “Chili” Davis, who hit 350 home runs for five teams from 1981 to 1999.
-That is the fourth-highest career total for switch-hitters, behind Mickey Mantle, Eddie Murray, and Chipper Jones.
+That is still the seventh-highest career total for switch-hitters, behind Mickey Mantle, Eddie Murray, Chipper Jones, Carlos Beltrán, Mark Teixeira, and Lance Berkman.

 Charles Theodore Davis was born on January 17, 1960, in Jamaica’s capital city, Kingston.
 His parents were William and Jenny (Baux) Davis.
 There were four other children in the family, three boys and one girl.

 The second and third Jamaican-born big-leaguers – Devon White and Rolando Roomes – both played cricket as young boys.
 (The fourth, pitcher Justin Masterson, moved when he was two years old and did not have Jamaican roots.)
-Although I have not yet confirmed that Davis also played cricket in his youth, it seems likely.
+Although it remains unconfirmed whether Davis also played cricket in his youth, it seems likely.
 At least one report showed him playing baseball’s relative in the Cayman Islands after his retirement.

 Yet while cricket was well entrenched in Jamaica, a British possession until 1962, baseball was visible -- if only on the fringes.
 The first baseball game played on Jamaican soil took place in November 1905, between teams from the United States cruisers Denver and Yankee.
 The New York Times reported that “a large and enthusiastic crowd” watched the game.
 The early 1930s saw baseball in vogue.
 Kingston’s newspaper, the Daily Gleaner, carried quite a few stories about club teams.
 In addition, the Jamaica Baseball Association was founded at this time; it remained sporadically visible thereafter.
 In the 1960s, future big-leaguer Wenty Ford came from his native Bahamas at least three times to play against Jamaican teams, as the Gleaner reported.